mhaddy/ElectroHavocV2/readme.md

 * Enemy pathfinding
 * BG music and sfx
 * Enemy explosions damage other enemies
-* Shield power-up (more coming soon!)

-## Planned Additions
-* Add rapid fire or new weapon power-up
+* Shield and rapid fire power-ups
-* Address performance issues in the browser

 ## Known Bugs
 * Enemies can stick to the player in higher waves